PSUmodeling/MM-PIHM-EnKF/README.md

 # MM-PIHM-EnKF
 MM-PIHM EnKF is an ensemble Kalman filter data assimilation system developed for Multi-Modular Penn State Integrated Hydrologic Model ([MM-PIHM](https://github.com/PSUmodeling/MM-PIHM))[1, 2].
+The current version of MM-PIHM EnKF system only works with Flux-PIHM.
+Support to more MM-PIHM models will be added in the future.

 ## Installing MM-PIHM EnKF

 To install MM-PIHM EnKF, please specify your MM-PIHM directory in the Makefile, and then run `make` in your `MM-PIHM-EnKF` directory.
 The Makefile will first perform a compatibility test to check if the MM-PIHM version installed is compatible.
+Note that Flux-PIHM must be compiled first in the specified MM-PIHM directory.

 ## Running MM-PIHM EnKF